Rwandan literature: Post-genocide literature

-In the aftermath of the 1994 genocide, Benjamin Sehene (b.1959) wrote Le Piège ethnique (The Ethnic Trap) (1999), a study of what led to the genocide.
-He also wrote Le Feu sous la soutane (Fire under the Cassock) (2005), an historical novel focusing on the true story of a Hutu Catholic priest, Father Stanislas, who offered protection to Tutsi refugees in his church before sexually exploiting the women and participating in massacres.
+In the aftermath of the 1994 genocide, many Rwandan authors have written books and novels in an effort to grapple with their country's history.
+Benjamin Sehene (b.
+1959) wrote Le Piège ethnique (The Ethnic Trap) (1999), a study of what led to the genocide.
+He also wrote Le Feu sous la soutane (Fire under the Cassock) (2005), an historical novel inspired by the true story of a Hutu Catholic priest, Father Wenceslas Munyeshyaka, who offered protection to Tutsi refugees in his church before sexually exploiting the women and participating in massacres.